By Caren Stelson

 Neighbors on Milwaukee Avenue in Seward have been asking these three questions and more–and trying to come up with some “answers.”
 Why these questions and why now?
 We are living in an extraordinary time of growing division, disconnection, inequality, and violence.
 What can one neighborhood do to make a positive difference?
 Living in a historically immigrant neighborhood, Milwaukee Avenue residents wanted to make a visual statement of welcome to everyone who walked through the neighborhood, one that would inspire all of us to reach out in peace.

-Milwaukee Avenue will celebrate the completion and installation of a one-of-a-kind peace pole on Saturday, September 21, the International Day of Peace, and during the “Twin Cities Ten Days of No Violence” (www.tendaysnoviolence.org ).
+Milwaukee Avenue will celebrate the completion and installation of a one-of-a-kind peace pole on the event’s rain date, Sunday, September 22 during the “Twin Cities Ten Days of No Violence” (www.tendaysnoviolence.org ).
 Everyone—friends and neighbors on Milwaukee Avenue and the greater Seward neighborhood—are invited to a day of peace celebration and peace pole dedication.
 Here’s what’s happening.

 10:00 am – peace chalk art on the mall led by chalk artist Tessie Bundick.
 Kids, families, everyone are welcome.
 Meet at the Milwaukee Avenue park benches.